Kita-Mitsukaidō Station: Lines

 Kita-Mitsukaidō Station is a station on the Jōsō Line, and is located 19.3 km from the official starting point of the line at Toride Station.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Kita-Mitsukaidō Station was opened on 15 March 1972.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 447 passengers daily).

 Surrounding area

 The station is located in a suburban area of Jōsō city.